Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Parabolic Position Encoding 1

 We prove in Appendix~\ref{sec:proof-efficient-pape} that these transformations exactly recover \cref{eqn:attention_pape}.

-This construction preserves compatibility with efficient attention kernels, but introduces overhead: the dimensionality of queries and keys increases from $h$ to $h + 3m + 2$.
-The additional cost is negligible for small $m$, but becomes significant as $m$ grows.
-We measure this effect in \cref{sec:efficiency}.
+This construction preserves compatibility with efficient attention kernels with only a small overhead: the dimensionality of queries and keys increases by $p^2 + 2p + 2$.
+This cost is moderate as $p$ is typically small at $p=2$ or $p=3$, increasing head sizes by 10 and 17, respectively.
+We further measure and report efficiency in Appendix ~\ref{app:efficiency}.